 Still true, after all these years!

 In the next chapter, we’ll look at a topic that crops up frequently on social media.
 Do you get no replies from messages to DNA matches or tree owners?
-We’ll cover guidelines and do’s and don’ts to increase your changes of a response.
+We’ll cover guidelines and do’s and don’ts to increase your chances of a response to your Ancestry messages.